mgimferrer/APOST3D/DOCUMENTATION.md

 #
 ```

-In this example, the elucidation of OS using the EOS method and the local spin analysis are requested from a single-determinant broken-symmetry WF (local spin analysis with correlated WFs requires of the DM1 and DM2 files, see Example 3).
+In this example, the evaluation of the effective oxidation states and the local spin analysis.
+For correlated (multireference) WFs, the local spin analysis requires the information of the RDM1 and RDM2 (see Example 3).

 The AIM requested is TFVC and fragments have been defined.
 In particular, the system is split into two fragments: fragment 1 consists of atom 1, and fragment 2 of atoms 2-6 (the system has 6 atoms).

 ### Real-case examples